All About Snowy: Tintin's Fox Terrier Dog

 - Much as Disney's 101 Dalmatians movie created a demand for Dalmatian dogs, in the 1960s, it was the popularity of The Thin Man films and the Adventures of Tintin comics that started the fad of keeping fox terriers as family pets.

-- They are energetic little dogs with a big personality, extremely intelligent, and great fun to be around.
+- They are energetic little dogs with big personalities, extremely intelligent, and great fun to be around.
 They're also a lot of fun to train, but it does take a lot of energy to keep up with them.
 When training a fox terrier, you'll need to be quick and have really good timing, as they learn very quickly but are also quick to develop new bad behaviours.

-- The wire hair fox terrier is indeed a challenging breed to keep as a pet, especially given the typically hectic (but largely sedentary) lifestyle of the 21st century.
+- The wire-hair fox terrier is indeed a challenging breed to keep as a pet, especially given the typically hectic (but largely sedentary) lifestyle of the 21st century.
 But if you're going on wild adventures to all parts of the world—or even to the moon as Tintin did—the fox terrier is an ideal companion dog.

 Inspired by Hergé's "Adventures of Tintin"

 The Adventures of Tintin has been translated into 38 different languages and has inspired legendary artists such as Andy Warhol and Roy Lichtenstein.
-The comic book has also been turned into more than one television series and into a long-awaited Hollywood film directed by Steven Spielberg (with a well-received soundtrack by John Williams).
+The comic book has also been turned into more than one television series and a long-awaited Hollywood film directed by Steven Spielberg (with a well-received soundtrack by John Williams).
 The popularity of The Adventures of Tintin has also led to the sales of action figures, toys and puzzles, clothing and housewares, and other licensed products, as well as a video game.

 More About Hergé, the Artist